 - B – 1 piece of 6×6 lumber – 82″ long BEAM

 - C – 2 pieces of 4×4 lumber – 16 1/4″ long BRACES

 For this project, we recommend you to use 6×6 lumber.
-Cut the posts at 9′ if you want to set the posts 2′ into the ground or at 10′ if you want to set them 3′ into the ground.
+First of all, cut the posts at 9′ if you want to set the posts 2′ into the ground or at 10′ if you want to set them 3′ into the ground.

 As you can easily notice in the diagram, you need to make notches to the top of the posts.
 Use a saw to make parallel cuts inside the marked area and remove the excess with a chisel.
 Smooth the recess with sandpaper.

-Layout the other post, as shown in the plans.
-Make sure the top of the posts are horizontal.
+In addition, you need to layout the other post, as shown in the plans.
+Also, make sure the top of the posts are horizontal.